August 13, 2020

 These are some of the basic planning documents everyone should consider having at this time.
 In my opinion, in order of importance, they are:

-3. A general HIPAA (Health Insurance Portability and Accountability Act) Release
+3. HIPPA (Health Insurance Portability and Accountability Act) Release

 4. Designation of a Standby Guardian